deshamed/Imperial/docs/README.md

 4. Select how many threads (the more the faster but you will have a ton of retries).
 5. Enter in your proxy txt file.
 (You can select "None" if you don't have a proxy)
 6. You should get your custom fake link profile

-(its automatically generated with a fake username, avatar, display name, follower count, friends count, following count, and total RAP.)
+(Its automatically generated with a fake username, avatar, display name, follower count, friends count, following count, and total RAP.)

 ## Usage
 You are NOT allowed to sell Imperial or ANY modified versions.
 If you fork this and use it then give me credit.